-With the progress of the plan, respondent and subscriber numbers have increased and the aim is to provide those registered with a monthly update as to the progress to date and the targets ahead.
-Individual files and hard copy evidence is stored at the Watlington Parish Office and is available for inspection by appointment.
+With the progress of the plan, respondent and subscriber numbers have increased and the aim is to provide those registered with regular updates as to the progress to date and the targets ahead.
+Individual files and hard copy evidence is stored at the Watlington Parish Office and is available for inspection.